Cheney Mason

 James Cheney Mason (born December 12, 1943) is an American attorney best known as co-counsel for Casey Anthony in the 2011 Casey Anthony trial and counsel for Nelson Serrano in his 2006 murder trial.

 Early life and education

 Cheney Mason is a graduate of the University of Florida, with a Bachelor of Arts achieved in 1968 and with a Juris Doctor earned in 1970.

 Career

 Mason started his private law practice in Orlando, Florida, in 1971.
 He is a Board Certified Criminal Trial Lawyer, certified by both The Florida Bar and the National Board of Trial Advocacy.

 Mason has written legal articles, and has lectured at the Florida State Bar, Fredric G. Levin College of Law, and other legal associations.

 Mason has appeared on news media outlets including Dateline, Piers Morgan Tonight and HLN, providing expert commentary.

 He is the author of Justice in America: How the Prosecutors and the Media Conspire Against the Accused, a book about Casey Anthony, published in August 2014.

+Mason retired in 2022 after 51 years practicing law.